alexriiska/Project-4-Machine-Learning-Heart-Disease/README.md

 ## Conclusion:
 Supervised learning a type of machine learning model were a variable or variables is to represent a response.
 The goal of supervised learning is to make inference or make predictions .
 Algorithms are used to fit and select models for classification or prediction.
 In our case, we are using classification.

 Overall, the models score similar results in accuracy score.
-However, the model that scores the highest in accuracy is 0.886.
+However, the Logistic Regression model that scores the highest in accuracy is 0.886.

 For future We would also consider hypertune and set hyperparameters in future approaches.